 Hello!
 I’m Chris Hope.
 I’m really excited to be sharing my passion of plants with you on this new Wild Plant Guide platform.
 Plants have long been the love of my life, and my life’s work for nearly 20 years.

-In fact, for as long as I can remember I have been devouring wild flowers, such as the nectar-rich white dead nettle and honeysuckle, or the soft, succulent, pith-filled stems of grasses.
+For as long as I can remember I have been devouring wild plants and wild flowers, such as the nectar-rich white dead nettle and honeysuckle, or the soft, succulent, pith-filled stems of grasses.

 I grew up in the Somerset countryside, so knowing a beech from a birch, an oak from a poplar, or hawthorn from sycamore, was seemingly common knowledge, and valuable knowledge at that, for it kept you warm and dry through the sometimes harsh winters.
 And anyway, being lucky to live right by the Somerset levels, how can you not enquire about the ever-changing world around you?

 During the last two decades, I have been researching and experimenting with wild plants, both for food and for medicines.
-I walk the hedgerows almost everyday, looking to find new plants and places to forage.
+As a traveller, I walk the hedgerows almost everyday, looking to find new wild plants and new places to forage.

-‘Let food be your medicine and medicine be your food!’
+‘Let food be medicine and let medicine be food!’

 As well as my foraging walks and courses, I also teach horticulture workshops, write articles for Permaculture online, and regularly blog, tweet and upload videos on wild edible and medicinal plants to many corners of the world wide web.

-Since hosting my first walk for Bushcraft school proprietors and instructors, I have hosted more than 200 foraging walks and courses across Britain, in the last 6 years.
+Since hosting my first walk for Bushcraft school proprietors and instructors, (where I was shocked to discover the huge gap in knowledge that exists between degree level studies and ‘schools’ of outdoor learning), I have hosted more than 200 foraging walks and courses across Britain, in the last 7 years.

-This website is partly in response to the massive explosion of interest in wild foods over the last 10 years.
 I hope you enjoy your time here!
-I am happy to answer your foraging questions, so drop me a line using the contact page.
+I am more than happy to answer your foraging and wild plants questions, so drop me a line using the contact page.